-Teachers must know the correct route for evacuating the class which they are teaching, and it is the responsibility of the Head of School to define the route and inform all members of staff.
+Teacher's must know the correct route for evacuating the class which they are teaching, and it is the responsibility of the Executive Headteacher to define the route and inform all members of staff.
 They are responsible for maintaining clear access to that escape routes at all times, and for helping to maintain access to the other escape routes.
 Teachers will be responsible for evacuating volunteers or other visitors from their classrooms in times of emergencies.

-MDSAs must know the correct method for evacuating the building at lunchtime.
-This information will be conveyed by the Head of School who will ensure that there is a lunchtime practice at least annually.
+MDSA's must know the correct method for evacuating the building at lunchtime.
+This information will be conveyed by the Executive Headteacher who will ensure that there is a lunchtime practice at least annually.

-The School Secretary will check the toilets.
+Administration staff will check the toilets.
 The Executive Headteacher will arrange staff to cut off supplies of gas and/or electricity should the need arise.